mariergattard/Tristan-albatross/README.md

 If you reuse or adapt this script, please cite the associated manuscript:

 Marie R. G. Attard, Richard A. Phillips, Steffen Oppel, Ellen Bowler and Peter T. Fretwell (2025) Feasibility of using very high-resolution satellite imagery to monitor Tristan albatrosses *Diomedea dabbenena* on Gough Island. *Endangered Species Research*.
+56: 187-199. doi: [10.3354/esr01396]

 ## Acknowledgements